tamnva/Fyw/README.md

 a gamma distribution to find isotope concentrations in streamflow with a gamma distribution function.
 Users need to estimate the alpha (shape) and beta (scale) factors of the gamma distribution (trial and error).
-- Step 3: The young water fraction can be calculated by calculating the cumulative distribution of the gamma distribution (with best estimated alpha and beta values) with a user-defined age thresholds.
+- Step 3: The young water fraction can be calculated using the cumulative gamma distribution (with best estimated alpha and beta values) for any age thresholds.

 IMPORTANT: In this approach, we can fix the age threshold of the Fyw to any ages